GuidesAdvancedBlue-Green Deployments

 • type (required) - Set to "bluegreen" to enable Blue-Green deployments

-• greenAutoShutdownTimeoutInHours (optional) - Number of hours to wait before shutting down the old Green environment after a swap.
-If not specified, the Green environment will not be shut down automatically.
+• greenAutoShutdownTimeoutInHours (optional) - Number of hours to wait before shutting down the old Green slot after a swap.
+If not specified, the Green slot will not be shut down automatically.
 This gives you time to quickly rollback if needed.

 Testing Before Swap

-Before swapping your Blue and Green environments, you should test the Green (standby) environment to ensure the new deployment works correctly.
+Before swapping your Blue and Green slots, you should test the Green (standby) slot to ensure the new deployment works correctly.

 Preview Header

-Flightcontrol automatically creates a custom header rule that routes traffic to the Green environment.
+Flightcontrol automatically creates a custom header rule that routes traffic to the Green slot.
 You can find the header name and value in the Flightcontrol dashboard under your service’s Domains section.

 The header format is: